khmarbaise/multienv-maven-plugin/README.md

  the database connections url etc. for the appropriate environment.

-You can of course put several different files into the different environment folders.
-It is also possible to create a folder structure under the appropriate environment.
+You can of course put several different files into the different environment directories.
+It is also possible to create a directory structure under the appropriate environment.
 This will also be packaged into the resulting artifact.

-The environment name (folder name `dev-01`, `dev-02`, `test-01` etc.) will automatically being used as classifier for the appropriate artifact.
+The environment name (directory name `dev-01`, `dev-02`, `test-01` etc.) will automatically being used as classifier for the appropriate artifact.
 So we would get the following files after running MultiEnv Maven Plugin via ([assuming you have configured it correctly](README.md#how-to-configure)):